Minted Tabouleh Recipe. Passover-Friendly

 No store-bought Tabouleh comes close to its home-made counterpart.

-I have made here a gluten-free adaptation, but for the rest of us who have no celiac problems, I am giving you instructions for regular tabouleh as well: No cooking necessary for the grain!
+I have included here a gluten-free adaptation, perfect for Passover as well.
+I am giving you instructions for regular tabouleh as well: In this case no cooking necessary for the grain!

 2 cups cold water